eove/orca/docs/secret_sharing.md

-Since the vault system protects highly sensitive data (like the root CA), it must be impossible for a single person to manipulate it.
+Since O.R.CA protects highly sensitive data (like the root CA), it must be impossible for a single person to manipulate it.
+For more details, see [O.R.CA's threat model](./threat_model.md).

-Hashicorp vault encrypts (aka seals) every secret it stores.
+[Hashicorp vault](https://www.hashicorp.com/en/products/vault) (the tool used under the hood by O.R.CA) encrypts (aka seals) every secret it stores.
 Thus, even if you have access to vault's database's files, you cannot read or change any data in that database without the encryption key.

 The encryption key is never stored anywhere.
 Instead, it is split into multiple parts called "shares".
 Each share is securely given to a different human being that *must* keep it secret.
 We call these people "share holders".